Uhalm/pythonUnicodeAnimation/README.md

 # unicodeAnimation
 This is a python library for animating unicode and ascii stored in text files.
+If you wish to use a image use a JPEG to Text converter and paste it in a text file.

 # Syntax
 import animation